 Former American Embassy

-Nowadays it’s a museum which you can visit.
+Nowadays, it’s a museum that you can visit.
 From the outside, you can find different, ever-changing murals showing anti-US messages.

 Tabi’at Bridge

 One of the nicest features of Tehran is the contrast between old and new, historical houses and modern architecture.
 The Tabi’at Bridge is a splendid structure that connects two parks and spans over lots of greenery.
-From there you got a fantastic view of Northern Tehran, its mountain range and of the Southern part – perfect to include in your Iran travel itinerary for sunset!
+From there, you get a fantastic view of Northern Tehran, its mountain range and of the Southern part – perfect to include in your Iran travel itinerary for sunset!

 Restaurant Tehran